 - Respect for mutual learning between institutions of higher education and communities

-- The application of standards of excellence to community engagement work
+- Application of standards of excellence to community engagement work

-- The aspiration for diversity in both our membership and our approach to civic engagement
+- Aspiration for diversity in both membership and approach to civic engagement

 - Empowerment of individuals and groups to strengthen relationships between higher education and society